techolutions/madqtt-pi/README.md

 ## preconditions ##

-You need a mqtt-broker to use this, for example mosquitto.
+You need a mqtt-broker, for example mosquitto.
 ```bash
 sudo apt install mosquitto
 ```